dwhieb/Nisinoon/pages/About/About.md

 2. To provide a basis for comprehensive reconstruction of Proto-Algonquian.
 {.list .numbered}

-This database is be a web-based, open-access, centralized resource for Algonquian word components, providing community members and linguists with a set of data that has previously been difficult to access.
+This database is a web-based, open-access, centralized resource for Algonquian word components, providing community members and linguists with a set of data that has previously been difficult to access.
 [Explore the database here.](/search)

 </section>